NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Acrobatic Performer.md

 **Prerequisites** trained in Acrobatics
 * * *
 You're an incredible acrobat, evoking wonder and enrapturing audiences with your prowess.
-It's almost a performance!

-You can roll an Acrobatics check instead of a Performance check when using the [[Actions/Perform|Perform]] action.
+You can roll an [[/act perform skill=acrobatics variant=dance]]{Acrobatics} check instead of a Performance check when using the [[Actions/Perform|Perform]] action.
+If you are trained in both Acrobatics and Performance, you gain a +1 circumstances bonus on Acrobatics checks made to Perform.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*